Triolet, Mauritius: Infrastructure

 Triolet has a main road that is almost perfectly straight, which goes all the way to the north-western coastal village and popular tourist resort Grand Baie.
 Along this main road most of the infrastructure has developed.
 It has mostly parallel secondary roads that cross at right-angles.

 There is a village hall where political and administrative decisions are taken, a women's centre and a youth centre.
 Triolet has most government services operations represented, including Police, Fire Station, Post Office, National Pensions Office and Social Security Office.
 A government library can also be found, behind the Social Welfare centre.
-It is sometimes referred to as the CLAP.
+It is sometimes referred to as the CLAC (Centre de Lecture et d’Animation Culturelle).
 Although the library is stocked with classical authors, the collection is not thorough and well-arranged.
 However, the library has a poor collection of modern fiction, which is often a cause of complaint.
 The library is frequented by students of the nearby schools.

 It also has three government primary schools and various private primary schools.
 It has two state secondary schools, Lady Sushil Ramgoolam State Secondary School, Triolet State Secondary School for Boys, and one private secondary school, the International College.

 Lately, various banks have opened in Triolet, with nearly every bank on the island having a branch there.
 There are various major department stores such as Courts Ltd, J Kalachand Ltd, Galaxy Ltd.

 Infrastructural developments include a children's playground and market situated in the Bon-Air road which leads to Morcellement St. Andre.

-Triolet has one football field the Rabindranath Ghurburrun Stadium that is used for local football tournaments.
+Triolet has one football field, the Rabindranath Ghurburrun Stadium, that is used for local football tournaments.
 This is not really a stadium as it is not regularly maintained and has little or no seating arrangements.

 A sports complex is believed to be planned to cater for the lack of sports facilities in the village.

 Etymology

 The word "Triolet" has its origins in a very specific type of French poem, before the French renaissance.
-Un "Triolet", a "Triplet" in English, denotes a very specific type of poem.
+Un "Triolet", a "triplet" in English, denotes a very specific type of poem.
 Triolet is the oldest and simplest form of poetry that was used during the golden age of lyric poetry.

 The Triolet is also a method for timekeeping in western classical music, where the time-scale of a note is divided into 3 distinctive divisions (rather than into 2), which may or may not be of equal length.
 Their being three, gives rise to the word Triolet, the French equivalent of triplet.
 This is demonstrated in the article on the western music.